microsoft/vscode-docs/docs/python/data-science-tutorial.md

    ![Viewing a summary of the sequential neural network](images/data-science-tutorial/jupyter-cell-06.png)

 1. Once the model is created, it needs to be compiled.
 As part of this, you need to define what type of optimizer will be used, how loss will be calculated, and what metric should be optimized for.
 Add the following code to build and train the model.
-You’ll notice that after training the accuracy is ~80% with the predicting the training data.
+You’ll notice that after training the accuracy is ~80%.

    > **Note**: This step may take anywhere from a few seconds to a few minutes to run depending on your machine.